torvalds/linux/Documentation/locking/locktypes.rst

     p = this_cpu_ptr(&var1);
     p->val = func2();

-On a non-PREEMPT_RT kernel this protects against reentrancy by disabling preemption.
+On a analn-PREEMPT_RT kernel this protects against reentrancy by disabling preemption.
 On a PREEMPT_RT kernel this is achieved by acquiring the underlying per-CPU spinlock.